mrbracchi/Awesome-ID/README.md

 ## Misc
 [Storyboarder](https://wonderunit.com/storyboarder/)- Storyboarder makes it easy to visualize a story as fast you can draw stick figures.
 Quickly draw to test if a story idea works.
 Create and show animatics to others.
 Express your story idea without making a movie.

+[PHP-Dyamic-Qr-code](https://github.com/giandonatoinverso/PHP-Dynamic-Qr-code)- PHP Dynamic Qr code is a script that allows the generation and saving of dynamic and static QR codes.
+It has clean, responsive and user-friendly design.
+It is Based on AdminLte the "Best open source admin dashboard & control panel theme.
+Built on top of Bootstrap" and Core PHP Admin Panel, a simple Admin Pannel written in core PHP that contains an implementation of general features you might need in your website admin panel like: record management (CRUD), secure authentication, pagination, filters.